Yasser-R/v1-payment-api/source/includes/_introduction.md

 ## Errors

 When an error has occured, Dwolla responds with a standard HTTP 200 JSON response.
+Errors are communicated to you in the actual payload of the response.
 In addition, an occasional HTTP 500 XML response will occur which results from a syntax error.

 ```shell
 Standard HTTP 200 JSON response: